getsops/sops/README.rst

 This flag can be specified more than once, so you can use multiple key services.
 The local key service can be disabled with `enable-local-keyservice=false`.

+For example, to decrypt a file using both the local key service and the key service exposed on the unix socket located in `/tmp/sops.sock`, you can run:

+`sops --keyservice unix:///tmp/sops.sock -d file.yaml`

+And if you only want to use the key service exposed on the unix socket located in `/tmp/sops.sock` and not the local key service, you can run:

+`sops --enable-local-keyservice=false --keyservice unix:///tmp/sops.sock -d file.yaml`

 Important information on types
 ------------------------------